hidao80/fast-logbook/readme.md

 2. Extract the downloaded Zip file.
 3. Open a Chrome compatible browser (e.g. Chrome, Edge, Brave, Chromium) and go to the Extensions page in Settings. <chrome://extensions/>
 4. Enable "Developer Mode".
-5. Click "Extract and Load" and select the folder "chrome_extension_sample" for the extracted extension from the dialog.
+5. Click "Extract and Load" and select the folder "fast-logbook" for the extracted extension from the dialog.

 Or install from chrome web store.(Coming soon...)